StefanoAnzolut/business-guide/source/account/signatureusage.rst

 The CSV document will contain the following information:
   - **User** – member's e-mail address (incl.
 API users)
-  - **Cost center** –  cost center within your organisation (available only to Skribble Enterprise customers with an active single sign-on).
+  - **Cost center** – cost center within your organisation (available on request to Business and Enterprise customers with an active single sign-on).
 If not specified, this column will be left empty.
   - **Self SES, AES and QES** – number of signatures made by your members, where eIDAS stands for EU law and ZertES for Swiss law
   - **Invited SES, AES and QES** – number of signatures made by people who were invited to sign by your members, where eIDAS stands for EU law and ZertES for Swiss law
   - **Total** – number of signatures made by your members and people they've invited to sign

 ..
 NOTE::
   Would you like to assign a cost center to a member of your business and display it in a CSV?
-Please contact our team at support@skribble.com.
+Get in touch with our team at support@skribble.com.
 We'll be happy to help.